21 books every man should read at least once

 How do you want to spend your time here on earth?
 Four Thousand Weeks is one of the best books to help you answer that question.

-Read this philosophical bestseller to examine your life and find a definition of productivity that reflects how you want to live, not just work.
+Read this philosophical bestseller from 2021 to examine your life and find a definition of productivity that reflects how you want to live, not just work.

 I Am Pilgrim by Terry Hayes

-Published in 2013, I Am Pilgrim is one of the best thrillers of the last decade.
-It’s about a crime against humanity and the one person who has a chance of stopping it: Pilgrim, the codename for a man who doesn’t exist.
+Published in 2013, I Am Pilgrim is one of the most popular thrillers of the last decade.
+It’s about an atrocious act against humanity and the one person who has a chance of stopping it: Pilgrim, the codename for a man who doesn’t exist.

 I bought the book after seeing several people glued to their copy on the train who would get off at their stop and immediately sit down to keep reading it.

 Then, I became one of those people… then my Dad, my brother, husband, friends.
-It’s a fantastically addictive book, even for people who don’t usually read.
+It’s a fast-paced and unputdownable book, even for people who don’t usually read.
+(Although you do have to overlook some perspectives on race and gender that other reviewers have discussed.)
+As of November 2023, you can finally read Terry Hayes’s next book.

 The Color Purple by Alice Walker

-The Color Purple is the iconic and heartbreaking modern classic that broke the silence around domestic and sexual abuse.
+The Color Purple is the iconic and heartbreaking modern classic that broke the silence around so many rarely discussed topics.

 In this Pulitzer Prize winner which will change how you view the world, Alice Walker narrates the lives of women through their pain and struggle, companionship and growth, and resilience and bravery.